Partings (The Lord of the Rings: The Rings of Power): Viewership

 Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending September 25, two days after the episode's debut, The Rings of Power was the fifth-highest original streaming series for US viewership.
 Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 977 million minutes during the week ending September 25.
 This placed it fourth on the company's list of top streaming series and films.
 Fellow fantasy series House of the Dragon was third for the week, the first time it was ahead of The Rings of Power on the chart.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
 During the week ending September 30, the company calculated that The Rings of Power was 29.3 times more in demand than the average US streaming series, placing it ninth on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes calculated that 73% of 30 critics reviews were positive and the average rating for the episode was 7.1 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 73% of 30 critics reviews for the episode were positive, and the average of rated reviews was 7.1 out of 10.
 The website's critics consensus reads, "The scenery is gorgeous as ever and the nods to Tolkien lore still dense, but The Rings of Powers momentum feels stuck as a Harfoot's caravan in the mud."